-He has been an elected member of the City of London Corporation since 2001, where he recently stood down at the end of a three year term as chairman of the Standards Committee, is deputy chairman of the Establishment Committee, and is a member of the senior Policy & Resources Committee.
-He was chairman of the City’s Licensing Committee from 2010 to 2013 and deputy chairman of the 2012 Sub-Committee, leading on engagement with the Olympic and Paralympic Games.
-He is a governor of the City of London School, having previously served on the governing bodies of five other schools in the maintained and independent sectors, and is also a trustee of City Bridge Trust and Trust for London, as well as the National Campaign for the Arts.
+He has been an elected member of the City of London Corporation since 2001, and is deputy chair of the Establishment Committee, and a member of the senior Policy & Resources Committee.
+He was chair of the City’s Licensing Committee from 2010 to 2013, and its ethical Standards Committee from 2013 to 2016.
+He was deputy chair of the 2012 Sub-Committee, leading on engagement with the Olympic and Paralympic Games.
+He is a governor of the City of London School, having previously served on the governing bodies of five other schools in the maintained and independent sectors, and is also a trustee of City Bridge Trust and Trust for London, as well as serving on the board of the Barbican, Europe’s largest arts centre.

 In July 2013, he stood down from a number of senior posts with the Local Government Association, including being a member of its governing Executive Board, the Local Government Improvement & Innovation Board, and serving as the national lead on equality and social inclusion for nine years.
 He also led a range of task groups including ones on municipal bonds, treasury management, and the restructuring of the LGA Group itself.